Functional Mushrooms vs. Edible Mushrooms

 Some functional mushrooms also contain unique chemicals that don’t exist in any other food or supplement.
 That’s why there is such an extensive range of products available.
 Some of the most popular examples include:

-People tend to take them as mushroom powder or capsules rather than eating them as food.
-However, some mushrooms are considered functional and edible, such as shiitake and maitake, for instance.
+People tend to take them in powder or capsule form rather than eating them whole.
+However, some mushrooms commonly eaten are considered functional as well, such as shiitake and maitake.

 The specific benefits of functional mushrooms vary slightly depending on the type.
-For example:
+Here we cover some of the best functional mushrooms, in our opinion, though there are many amazing ones.

 Lion’s Mane: Lion’s mane is best known for its impact on cognitive function.
 People use it to support mental clarity, memory, focus, and alertness.